SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 Narrative motions are incredibly complicated for debaters to wrap their head around.
-Everyone gets carried away and believes that you should prove the narrative to be right or wrong, rather than proving the effects of the narrative to be beneficial or harmful.
+Everyone gets carried away and believes that you should prove the narrative right or wrong, rather than proving the effects of the narrative to be beneficial or harmful.

 It's also extremely difficult to distinguish between the two in most narrative motions, because people have such strong biases.
 For example, in "This house regrets the narrative that going to a prestigious university is the key to success", people will definitely end up arguing about whether it is possible to succeed without a university etc. And it's hard to differentiate this argument from a belief-focused argument.
 Because, in the heads of juniors, people who go to prestigious universities believe in the narrative, and people who don't, don't believe in the narrative, so there's no difference.